clockworkmedia/guidelines/README.md

 Guides
 ======

-### A little friendly guide - for developers at Clockwork.
+### A little friendly guide - For developers at Clockwork.

 * [Getting Started](./getting-started)
 * [Stacks](./stacks)